Ready to Get Cooking?

 Can you cook shrimp ahead of time?

 If short on time, you can mix the marinade up to 5 days in advance.
 The marinade can be stored in an airtight container in the refrigerator until ready to use.
-Keep in mind; this is only the marinade, NOT the marinade with the shrimp.
+Keep in mind; that this is only the marinade, NOT the marinade with the shrimp.

 You can marinate the shrimp in advance but be careful not to do it for more than 2 hours because the acid from the lemon will end up cooking the shrimp.